PioneersHub/pyconde-conference/docs/guidelines/grant-applications.md

 - **Contributors:**
   We value contributions to the community.
 Whether you are a project contributor or an active community member, your efforts will be considered in the selection process.

-If you do not receive an in-person ticket or travel/accommodation reimbursement, you will still be considered for a free online ticket.
+If you do not receive an in-person ticket or travel reimbursement, you will still be considered for a free online ticket.

 ### How to Apply